jrremlinger/LC_ToxicOmega_Tools/README.md

 * Item Type: Name or numerical ID of item you want to spawn.
 Will auto-complete name if the beginning is given.
 Use underscores "_" in place of spaces.
 * Amount (Default: 1): How many copies of the item should be spawned.
 * Value (Default: Random): Override the default value of the item with a given number.
-* Target (Default: Host Player): Where to spawn the item, supports all targeting methods listed at the beginning of this readme.
+* Target (Default: Self): Where to spawn the item, supports all targeting methods listed at the beginning of this readme.

 Example: "give gold_bar 1 420 #3" will spawn one gold bar worth $420 on the player whose ID is 3.
 </details>